ig3/srf/README.md

 The content of the card front is variable.

+Status at top right is the same as the home page.

 At the bottom of the page are a set of buttons:

  * Flip: to flip the card over to the back (shortcut: space bar)